 Philadelphia, PA - Jacob and Alexandra Cohen started baking bagels as their regular jobs became less relevant during the Pandemic.
 It started as merely a craving for a good bagel but soon became a way to raise money for charities impacted by the COVID-19 outbreak.

 Philly's No-Bake Shop Servicing Burgeoning Cafe & Retail Clients

-Kismet Bagels started with a post on Northern Liberties Neighborhood Facebook page and soon orders and donations started coming in from all over the city.
+Kismet Bagels started with a post on the Northern Liberties Neighborhood Facebook page, and soon orders and donations started coming in from all over the city.